 Our next Come and See Weekend will be held March 9-11, 2018.
 The Diocese will provide transportation and there will be no charge for the retreat.

 If you have any questions, please contact the Office of Vocations at (727) 345-3452.

 The next meeting of the John 21 Discernment group is Saturday, March 24, 2018 beginning with mass at 8:30 am.
 This group meets at St. Lawrence Parish in Tampa (5225 N. Himes Avenue, Tampa, FL 33614).
 Please note, this date is different than originally published!

 John 21 is a discernment group for young men who are reflecting on God’s call in their lives and are considering the possibility of priesthood or religious life.
 Just as the disciples gained clarity of their call while eating breakfast with the Lord, so too will we.
 The group is open to anyone high school age and older.
 Everyone is welcome.

 Fr.
-Chuck Dornquast, Parochial Vicar, will lead this discernment group.
-After mass, the group will gather for breakfast and conversation, followed by a scripture reflection and question and answer session.
+Chuck Dornquast, Parochial Vicar, leads this discernment group.
+After mass, those interested gather for breakfast and conversation, followed by a scripture reflection and question and answer session.